cortex-lab/Suite2P/README.md

 sensorTau --- decay timescale.

 maxNeurop --- neuropil contamination coef has to be less than this (sometimes good to impose a ceiling at 1, i.e. for interneurons)

+deconvType --- which type of deconvolution to use (either 'L0' or 'OASIS')

 # IX.
 Measures used by classifier